mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 .. note::

   - If you're upgrading a High Availability cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.
-  - Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.
+  - Review the :doc:`important-upgrade-notes` to make sure you're aware of any actions you need to take before or after upgrading from your particular version.

 1. In a terminal window on the server that hosts Mattermost, change to your home directory.
 If any, delete files and directories that might still exist from a previous download.